ArmanKolozyan/CCC-Check/motivation/README.md

 This circuit intends for `quotient` to represent `dividend / divisor`.
 But if `dividend = 0`, `divisor = 0`, and `quotient = 5`, the constraint `quotient * divisor === dividend` becomes `0 === 0`, which is trivially satisfied, even though the division is mathematically undefined.

 This exact issue has been explored in both the [Veridise documentation](https://docs.veridise.com/zkvanguard/detectors/zk-divide-by-zero/) and [Veridise’s audit report on Circomlib](https://github.com/zksecurity/zkbugs/blob/main/reports/documents/veridise-circomlib.pdf).
-The audit flagged several division-by-zero vulnerabilities, identified by the following bug IDs:
+The audit flagged several division-by-zero vulnerabilities **marked as critical**, identified by the following bug IDs:

-- **V-CIRCOMLIB-VUL-002**
+- `V-CIRCOMLIB-VUL-002`
-- **V-CIRCOMLIB-VUL-003**
+- `V-CIRCOMLIB-VUL-003`
-- **V-CIRCOMLIB-VUL-004**
+- `V-CIRCOMLIB-VUL-004`
-- **V-CIRCOMLIB-VUL-005**
+- `V-CIRCOMLIB-VUL-005`

 These bugs all stem from the same core issue: the divisor in a division operation is not explicitly constrained to be non-zero.
 As a result, the prover may fabricate a witness that satisfies the constraint system but performs a mathematically invalid operation.